circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 - Each command runs in a new shell, so the virtual environment that was activated in the dependencies installation step is activated again in this final `run:` key with `. venv/bin/activate`.
 - The `store_artifacts` step is a special step.
 The `path:` is a directory relative to the project’s `root` directory where the files are stored.
 The `destination:` specifies a prefix chosen to be unique in the event that another step in the job produces artifacts in a directory with the same name.
 CircleCI collects and uploads the artifacts to S3 for storage.
-- When the build completes, artifacts appear in the CircleCI Artifacts tab:
+- When the {% comment %} TODO: Job {% endcomment %}build completes, artifacts appear in the CircleCI Artifacts tab:

 ![Artifacts on CircleCI]({{ site.baseurl }}/assets/img/docs/walkthrough7.png)

 - The path for the results files is relative to the `root` directory of the project.
 The demo application uses the same directory used to store artifacts, but this is not required.
-When the build completes, CircleCI analyzes the test timings and summarizes them on the Test Summary tab:
+When the {% comment %} TODO: Job {% endcomment %}build completes, CircleCI analyzes the test timings and summarizes them on the Test Summary tab:

 ![Test Result Summary]({{ site.baseurl }}/assets/img/docs/walkthrough8.png)